Eddystone (Google): Technical details

-Google beacon platform
+Google Beacon platform

 In tandem with the Eddystone, Google launched the Google beacon platform.
 The platform includes the Proximity Beacon API designed to associate content with individual beacons.
 The Proximity Beacon API fronts a registry of beacons where extra information (known as "attachments"), useful to developers' applications, can be associated with individual beacon IDs.
 Several attachments can be associated with a single beacon.
 Attachments can be updated in real-time and can be retrieved by an app using the Nearby API in Android (through Google Play Services) and the Nearby library for iOS.

+In 2018, the security of the Google Nearby API and ecosystem came under scrutiny from privacy advocates over the use and recording of ultrasonic (high frequency) audio in combination with Bluetooth and Wi-Fi to better discover, track, and connect nearby devices.
+Users may not be aware of the extent of the information that is exposed and potentially recorded by consenting to the use of the Nearby API.